 Please see https://bookisbn.org.uk/legal-deposit/ for more information.

-A new or revised edition needs a new ISBN number.
 A ‘new edition’ or ‘revised edition’ means that there has been substantial change – e.g. content has been changed in a way that might make a customer complain that this was not the product they expected; or text has been changed to add substantial new content (e.g. the addition of a preface or appendix, or other new content, chapters, or pictures).
 A new ISBN number is also needed if the book has been redesigned, or the title has changed.

 A simple reprint does not require a new ISBN number.
 A ‘reprint’ means more copies are being printed with no substantial changes (the reprint may have small insignificant changes – e.g. minor corrections or grammatical changes).